For urgent consular assistance call

 Insect-borne disease outbreaks occur in Tonga, especially during the wet season.
 Diseases include:

-The Australian Department of Health's bulletin explains how to minimise the risk of Zika virus.
+The Australian Department of Health and Aged Care's bulletin explains how to minimise the risk of Zika virus.
 There's no vaccination for it.

 To protect yourself from disease: